zhao-stanley/concept_backend/design/background/implementing-concepts.md

 ```
 \_query (a: A, b: B): (c: C)
-\_query (a: A, b: B): (error: string)
 ```

-the implementation should return an array of dictionaries each with a field called `c` or, in the error case, a dictionary with a field `error` of type string.
-Note also that a query, unlike an action, can return a nested dictionary.
+the implementation should return an array of dictionaries each with a field called `c`.
 For example, given this state

 ```
 	a set of Groups with